-<KCSIE Part 2 paragraphs 117 and 118 also highlights key areas to consider, please include in online safety policy.>
+<KCSIE 2023 Part 2 paragraphs 135 - 138 inclusive highlights key areas to consider, please include in online safety policy.>

 St Ives Infant School take online safety very seriously both in terms of our pupils and all of our staff.
-Please also refer to St Ives Infant School online safety policy and the acceptable user policy for staff.
+Please also refer to -----School online safety policy and the acceptable user policy for staff.